ekzo-dev/env_settings/README.md

 # ActiveModel-only validators (requires activemodel gem)
 var :age, validates: {
-  numericality: { greater_than: 0, less_than: 150 }  # ✅ With ActiveModel
+  numericality: { greater_than: 0, less_than: 150 }  # Only with ActiveModel
-                                                       # ❌ Without ActiveModel
 }

 var :password, validates: {
-  confirmation: true  # ✅ With ActiveModel
+  confirmation: true  # Only with ActiveModel
-                      # ❌ Without ActiveModel
 }
 ```